redwoodjs/redwood/docs/docs/uploads.md

     fields: ['avatar'],
   },
   anotherModel: {
-    fields: ['signedDocument'],
+    fields: ['document'],
   },
 }

-const { uploadProcessors } = setupUploads(uploadConfig)
+const { saveFiles } = setupUploads(uploadConfig)

 // Available methods 👇
-uploadProcessors.processProfileUploads(profileGqlInput)
+saveFiles.forProfile(profileGqlInput)
-uploadProcessors.processAnotherModelUploads(anotherModelGqlInput)
+saveFiles.forAnotherModel(anotherModelGqlInput)

-uploadProcessors.processFileList(arrayOfFiles)
+// Special case - not mapped to prisma model saveFiles.inList(arrayOfFiles)
 ```

 :::info
-You might have already noticed that the processors sort-of tie your GraphQL inputs to your Prisma model.
+You might have already noticed that the saver functions sort-of tie your GraphQL inputs to your Prisma model.

-In essence, these utility functions expect to take an object very similar to the Prisma data argument (the data you're passing to your `create`, `update`), but with File objects at fields `avatar`, and `signedDocument` instead of strings.
+In essence, these utility functions expect to take an object very similar to the Prisma data argument (the data you're passing to your `create`, `update`), but with File objects at fields `avatar`, and `document` instead of strings.

 If your `File` is in a different key (or a key did you did not configure in the upload config), it will be ignored and left as is.
 :::

 ### Processing File lists

-If you would like to upload FileLists (or an arrays of Files), use this special processor to save your Files to path strings.
+If you would like to upload FileLists (or an arrays of Files), use this special utility to save your Files to storage.
 This is necessary because String arrays aren't supported on databases - you probably want to save them to a different table, or specific fields.

 Let's say you define in your SDL, a way to send an Array of files.